eternaldensity/Sandcastle-Builder/README.md

 ## Changelog

+## 2.61
+- Um, I wrote for instead of while and forgot to test

 ## 2.6
 - Castles are not built when you have infinite
 - Sand is not turned into castles if you have infinite castles